makersacademy/chitter-challenge/README.md

 6. Story 06:
   * Need to display the time in a friendly format.
 Directly applying `.strftime('%l:%m %p - %e %b %Y')` to the time objects somehow yields an error that signals they're nil (and not time objects after all).

+7. Cleanup #1:
+  * Need to add password reset functionality.
+Did it in the week's assignment (except for a 301 redirect error from Mailgun).
+  * Haven't used cucumber and factory_girl, although I wanted to.
+  * Need to add uniqueness tests - I think I've missed them so far.